-A list of pro-Trump businesses asserting they have “terrible politics” and posted in a private Facebook group is being called as a “Democratic Nazi hit list.”
-So far, it has resulted in an ethics complaint against a Geneva alderperson who was an administrator for that group, and calls for her to be fired from her job with the city of Aurora.
+A list of pro-Trump businesses asserting they have “terrible politics” and posted in a private Facebook group is being called a “Democratic Nazi hit list.”
+So far, it has resulted in an ethics complaint against a Geneva alderperson who was an administrator for that group and calls for her to be fired from her job with the city of Aurora.

-Fourth Ward Alderperson Martha Paschke said while she was an administrator for the Fox Valley Activists’ Facebook page, she is no longer, did not create the list, and did not post it.
-Fox Valley Activists describe themselves as ‘impassioned progressives.”
-Their Facebook page is private, meaning someone requests to join and then admitted to the group.
-Paschke said she has been besieged with obscene and threatening emails, text messages and phone calls.
+Fourth Ward Alderperson Martha Paschke said while she was an administrator for the Fox Valley Activists’ Facebook page, she no longer is an administrator, did not create the list and did not post it.
+Fox Valley Activists describe themselves as “impassioned progressives.”
+Their Facebook page is private, meaning someone requests to join and then is admitted to the group.

 “I’m getting hate calls from Michigan and Wisconsin.
 They’re not stopping,” Paschke said.
 “I’m not an admin on that page any more.
 It [the list] was up for about an hour and 15 minutes.
 I never even saw it.
 I don’t know who created the list.
 I support all of our local businesses.”